mdehollander/biosb-metagenomics/docs/functional-annotation/viromes.md

 ## Step 2 - Host contamination removal and quality check

 While geNomad performs well at identifying proviruses from metagenomic data, CheckV is specifically designed to identify host-virus boundaries with high precision.
 Further, CheckV allows to estimate the completeness of the predicted viral genomes based on their comparison to a database of complete viral genomes.
 Therefore, here we use CheckV to quality control the geNomad results and also to trim potential host regions left at the ends of proviruses.
-This command will take about 5 minutes to complete.
+This command will take about 10 minutes to complete.
+Again, you can continue with the results in ``/data/precomputed/virome/checkv_results/``.

 	checkv \
             end_to_end \